larissab21/larissab21/README.md

 - 👋 Hi, I’m @larissab21
-- 👀 I’m interested in cybersecurity analyst
+- 👀 I’m interested in cybernetic security
 - 🌱 I’m currently learning analysis and development of systems
 - 💞️ I’m looking to collaborate on